jackfperryjr/firion/README.md

 ```
 The Javascript function I created is:

-AngularJS component used to read data from a JSON file.
+AngularJs component used to read data from a JSON file.
-Many AngularJS directives used in the HTML to display said data.
+Many AngularJs directives used in the HTML to display said data.
 ```